wp-plugins/flyzoo/readme.txt

 * Single Sign On: users can login and chat using their existing WordPress accounts

-* Performance: cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server
+* Cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

 * Eye-catching: designed to offer a sleek look and feel